-I practised my drawing skills some more by drawing Disney’s version – then compared the different endings and what they could each mean for the overall message.
-Mind you, our VCR didn’t have an Image Pause function, so I just watched the film a lot of times until I got all the details I needed (and learned the songs… I could still sing you God Help The Outcasts right now if you asked me to).
+I practised my drawing skills some more by drawing Disney’s version – then compared the different endings, book vs. Disney, and what they could each mean for the overall message.
+Mind you, our VCR didn’t have an Image-Pause button, so I just watched the film an inordinate amount of times till I got all the details I needed (and learned the songs… I could still sing you God Help The Outcasts from memory right now).

-One day I chose the Hunchback tape for a “positively challenging movie day” assignment at the high school where I was routinely bullied by classmates and by members of the teaching staff alike (they hate tomboys because of how we stand up on social issues and “challenge authority”) – but the teacher said the dialogue was above the level of English understood by the
+One day I chose the Hunchback tape for a “positively challenging movie day” assignment at the high school where I was being routinely bullied by classmates and by members of the teaching staff alike (they hate tomboys, because of how we stand up on social issues and “challenge authority”) but the teacher said the dialogue was above the level of English understood by the

 bullies class, so next time please bring something more appropriate to their level.
-Right!
-I’ll let you debate the wisdom of such politics, if there’s any.
+Right… I’ll let you debate the wisdom of such tall-poppy politics.
 Anyway, I fared better a bit further away, oh like Japan!
-They didn’t understand English there either but, somehow, in that context it wasn’t a problem.
-I used my drawing to create cultural bridges, and the timing made it so that Gypsy Esmeralda became that bridge.
+Most Japanese didn’t speak very good English either, but communicating with them was never the insurmountable problem I experienced with my classmates (apart from a few hilarious misunderstandings).
+I used my drawing to create cultural bridges, and the timing made it so that Esmeralda became that bridge.

-And finally, in August 2012, I got to explore the architectural legacy which had until then been only an idea in a book of fiction.
-Most readers skip these descriptions because the action is more appealing, and I was no exception there.
+And finally, in August 2012, I got to explore that architectural legacy of the Goths, with their sacred geometry and stuff, which had until that moment been only an idea in a book of fiction.
+Most readers skip these lengthy descriptions because the action-filled chapters are more engaging, and I was no exception there.
 Because I hadn’t found the key yet: “I think… therefore I am an emotional beastie!”